MarceloJT/Getting_-_Cleaning_Data_Project/README.md

 ## Data Managing Processes

-### 1. Merge the training and the test sets to create one data set.
+#### 1. Merges the training and the test sets to create one data set.

 After setting the source directory for the files, read into tables the data located in
 - features.txt